 asterisk -r

-Next you need to enable the SIP debug, normally it’s a good idea to enable it for a specific SIP peer that your having problems with
+You should now be presented with a Asterisk console session – So next within this window we will enable the SIP debug, however it’s a good idea to enable it for a specific SIP peer that your having problems with, to limit the number of messages you capture for both performance and readability reasons.

 Show current SIP registration status